us4useu/arrus/docs/content/examples.matlab.rst

 * program the transmission/reception (TX/RX) sequence and reconstruction,
 * acquire raw RF data,
 * acquire reconstructed B-mode data,
-* obtain a real-time B-mode imaging,
+* obtain a real-time B-mode imaging.

-The source code of the ready-to-run examples can be found in
+The source code of the ready-to-run examples can be found in examples directory:
-|api_language|/examples directory:

 * Us4R_control_bmodePwi - for B-Mode imaging using Plane Waves,
 * Us4R_control_bmodeDwi - for B-Mode imaging using Diverging Waves,